 Think you’ve got young people all figured out?
 You’ll need to think again.

 On Wednesday 2 December 2020, Emerging Minds partnered with Debating Mental Health and Didcot Girls School for a thoughtful and enlightening discussion between a group of young women aged 13 and 14 years.
+This was the culmination of a project kindly supported by the University of Oxford Public Engagement in Research Seed Fund.
 They talked about how COVID has changed young people’s worlds, why they’re not concerned about defining what it means to be mentally healthy and how we can forge a world that is better for our mental health.
 They had a lot to say!

 The young generation is passionate, socially aware and wants to change the world.
 A 2018 Ipsos MORI study found that Gen Z (born between 1996 and 2010) had higher social activism than the previous Millennial generation.
 This week, TIME Magazine celebrates its first ever ‘Kid of the Year’, a clear recognition that young people are a growing force, so here’s their insightful thoughts in their own words.

 The full COVID experience

 This generation has been hugely reshaped by the COVID response.
 Being stuck at home for months due to a virus has really given them the space to reflect and rethink about what they find most important, but it also hasn’t been easy.

 “The six months I believe was something I needed and something that helped me a lot and helped me find myself.”

 “It’s been blow after blow after blow.
 When there’s so much going on at once it can be demotivating.
 I struggled with that quite a bit during lockdown, just the fact there was so much going on and it wasn’t slowing down.”

 There’s been a big worry about the uncertainty and questions that came as a result of the upheaval.